By Cradle & Tonic

 • Lowering risk factors of ovarian and breast cancer

 Breastfeeding can be done as early as the first hour after childbirth.
-If you need help breastfeeding, a lactation consultant from the Lactation Consultants of Great Britain can help you find the right method to breastfeed your baby.
-Although breastfeeding can be painful, using nipple cream, a breast pump, or switching to formula can help!
+If you need help breastfeeding, ask your health visitor.
+Alternatively, fin a consultant from the Lactation Consultants of Great Britain can help you find the right method to breastfeed your baby.

 In addition, you should burp your baby gently after feedings to make sure gas doesn't build up in their tummies, as they suck in air during feedings.
 To burp your baby: